MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/corrupted-guide.md

 ## Make fixes in the PC app

-The flow that you run from the model-driven app adds steps in the correct places in the PC app for any steps that:
+The flow that you run from the model-driven app recreates steps in the correct places in the PC app for any steps that:

 - Weren't saved correctly due to the **Append to** issue described above